rmhwow/phase_0_unit_1/week_2/2_Intermediate_HTML_CSS/my_reflection.md

 # U1.W2: Intermediate HTML and CSS Reflection

 * What do you think about web standards?
 Are they good or bad?
+I think web standards are nice and make sense.
+I think it's something that probably just formed more naturally.
+As development started becoming more necessary I'm sure people looked for a way to hav e things similar.
+I think it's also great to break out of those standards if your code is more efficient, user-friendly, and appealing.
 * Does the standard structure make sense to you?
 Why or why not?
+It does make sense to me.
+When you're met with a new webpage it makes sense that certain things like underline blue links, margin, and padding would already be constructed.
+It's also a great way to still center your content depending on the browser size.
+I also might think this is normal because I'm so used to seeing this on webpages that I use.
 * Do you like the new HTML5 elements, such as `<header>`, `footer`, and `nav`?
 Why or why not?
+I like the new HTML 5 elements because they make organization simple and it's easier to read the code.
+You don't have to worry as much about keeping track of your divs and classes and ids when you can just label things as they are.
 * Why is reset.css necessary?
+It takes your HTML and resets it to the basic html standards.
+This cuts down on your website looking really different in different browsers.
 * What browsers have you used?
 Did you ever notice that sites looked different in different browsers?
 Do you think it's good or bad that they do?
+I've used Firefox, Safari, and Google Chrome.
+I guess the main time I've noticed a drastic change is not the browser type but the browser size.
+I think it's okay that browsers look different (they are all made differently).
+However, I do sympathize for the developer trying to tackle that problem!
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.
+No, the resources given were really great.